Valuable funding opportunity for SMEs to receive support to enter the Japanese and Korean life science markets

 - Biovista Inc. Greece

 Biovista is a drug repositioning company with offices in VA, USA and Athens, Greece.
-Biovista's repositioning programs leverage the company's technology platform to identify suitable drugs and reposition them in isolation or in combination with other drugs to therapeutic areas that are currently not covered by existing products.
+Biovista's repositioning programs leverage the company's AI technology platform to identify suitable drugs and reposition them in isolation or in combination with other drugs to therapeutic areas of unmet medical need.
 By selecting drugs that already satisfy basic toxicity, ADME and related criteria, Biovista is able to deliver significant value at reduced cost and in shorter time frames than is normally the case.
-Biovista's technology can also de-risk drug by profiling potential adverse events before these happen.
+Biovista's AI technology can also de-risk drugs by profiling potential adverse events thereby supporting better clinical trial design.
 The company was recently named as one of the top-20 AI Drug Development companies in a recent article in Forbes.

 - Eukarÿs France